ktschroeder/Cloudless/README.md

 TODO

 Up next:
+- address or organize TODOs in code, basic clean-up of code, analysis for issues
-clean up the dust from the pan/zoom troubleshooting
+- clean up the dust from the pan/zoom troubleshooting

 Probably should/will:
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)